 A: No. The Young Artist Award is a one-time scholarship.

-Q: If I am not selected for the Award this year, may I reapply again?
+Q: If I am not selected for the Award this year, may I apply again?

 A: Yes.
 If you are not selected for the Award, you may reapply in successive years.
 We will keep your application on file until you graduate from high school, so you may also send in additional recordings as your progress continues.
-There is no need to complete a new application in its entirety unless requested by the Scholarship Department.
+Usually, there is no need to complete a new application in its entirety.
+Please contact email@example.com for more information about reapplying.

 ELIGIBILITY CRITERIA AND REVIEW PROCESS